padmasaivayigandla/credit-risk-analysis-eda/README.md

 - previous_application.csv – Historical loan application outcomes
 - columns_description.csv – Data dictionary describing each variable

-Dataset Availability
+Dataset Availability:
 Due to distribution restrictions and file size limitations, the datasets are not included in this repository.

-Tools & Technologies
+Tools & Technologies:
 - Python
 - Pandas
 - NumPy